-Andrew Silverman is an appellate lawyer focusing on high-stakes and precedent-setting appeals in the U.S. Supreme Court and the federal and state courts of appeals.
-A distinguishing feature of Andrew’s practice is that clients routinely call on him for appellate work long before the case ever gets to appeal.
-Andrew works with clients and trial teams on significant motions to prevent any need for appeal by winning the case first and to ready the case for appeal by perfecting critical appellate issues and teeing them up in the most favorable posture.
-Andrew has brought these special skills to bear for some of the world’s largest companies in their most important cases, including for Oracle (against Google and the U.S. Department of Labor), PricewaterhouseCoopers (against MF Global), Dow AgroSciences (against Bayer CropSciences), Synopsys (against Mentor Graphics and Ubiquiti Networks), and the Municipal Energy Authority of Georgia (against the Jacksonville Energy Authority).
+Andrew is skilled brief writer who works on significant motions in the trial court to prevent any resort to appeal by winning the case first.
+In addition, Andrew specializes in readying cases for appeal by perfecting critical appellate issues and teeing them up in the most favorable posture.
+Andrew has brought these special skills to bear for some of the world’s largest companies in their most important cases, including for Oracle (against Google and the U.S. Department of Labor), PricewaterhouseCoopers (against MF Global), Gilead Sciences (against relators on behalf of the United States), Synopsys (against Ubiquiti Networks), and the dietary supplement industry (against Amarin Pharmaceuticals).

-Andrew also has a strong record on appeals, including in major appeals for Oracle (against Google), Synopsys (against Mentor Graphics), KBC Bank (against Lazare Kaplan), Dow, Dow AgroSciences, and Union Carbide (against Bayer CropSciences), a former executive of IBM (against IBM), Boiron (as part of a class action settlement), and a Thai Professor, Supap Kirtsaeng (against John Wiley & Sons, Inc.).
-In appellate cases, Andrew takes pride in collaborating with his client and the trial team to rethink the case from the bottom to the top, searching for new and different ways to present even the most complicated arguments as plain common sense, and drafting a storytelling version of the case that hooks the reader from the beginning.
-Andrew, like the rest of the Orrick team, emphasizes oral argument, working tirelessly to develop themes specifically for oral argument that magnify -- not merely parrot -- the briefing.
+Andrew also has a strong record on appeals, including in major appeals for Oracle (against Google), KBC Bank (against Lazare Kaplan), Dow AgroSciences (against Bayer CropSciences), a former executive of IBM (against IBM), Boiron (as part of a class action settlement), and in the U.S. Supreme Court for a Thai Professor, Supap Kirtsaeng (sued by the publisher John Wiley & Sons, Inc.).
+In appellate cases, Andrew takes pride in collaborating with his client and the trial team to rethink the case from the bottom up, searching for ways to present even the most complicated arguments as plain common sense, and drafting a storytelling version of the case that hooks the reader from the first page.
+Andrew emphasizes oral argument, working tirelessly to develop themes specifically for oral argument that magnify -- not merely parrot -- the briefing.

-Jacksonville Energy Authority and the City of Jacksonville, Fla. v.
+The City of Jacksonville & the Jacksonville Energy Authority v.
 Municipal Energy Authority of Georgia – N.D.
 Ga., M.D.
-Fla., & Eleventh Circuit – Andrew represented MEAG in dueling suits filed by MEAG and by JEA and the City of Jacksonville regarding construction of the first nuclear power plant in decades.
-JEA challenged the centerpiece of MEAG's financing of its share of the construction, roughly $6.8 billion in revenue bonds, loans, and Department of Energy guaranteed debt for MEAG's share.
-A significant portion of that amount is secured by a power purchase agreement (PPA) between MEAG and JEA.
-JEA sued to invalidate the PPA, and MEAG sued for a declaration that the PPA is binding on JEA, valid, and enforceable.
-On a pre-discovery motion for judgment as a matter of law, the district court sided completely with MEAG, holding that the PPA is binding, valid, and enforceable and that JEA must continue to make its payments financing the construction.
+Fla., & Eleventh Circuit – Andrew represented MEAG in dueling suits regarding construction of the first nuclear power plant in decades.
+The key issue in the case was whether a power purchase agreement (PPA) between MEAG and JEA -- which was the centerpiece in securing $6.8 billion in funding for the project -- was valid and bound JEA.
+On a dispositive pre-trial motion, the district court sided completely with MEAG, holding that the PPA is binding, valid, and enforceable.
 The outcome sets critical precedent for public power institutions as they seek to enforce "hell or high water" contracts through validation proceedings, both of which are frequently used and absolutely critical for large public works projects.

 Supreme Court & Appellate Engagements

 IBM v.
-Lima – Second Circuit – Andrew led the briefing to overturn a preliminary injunction that precludes Mr. Rodrigo Lima, a former high-level executive at IBM, from beginning a new position at Microsoft as its Corporate Vice President of Latin America.
-While employed by IBM, Lima signed a noncompetition agreement that precludes him from working for a year for any IBM competitor in any position that “could result in” him disclosing, using, or relying on IBM information.
+Lima – Second Circuit – Andrew led the appeal in the Second Circuit to overturn a preliminary injunction that precludes Mr. Rodrigo Lima, a former high-level executive at IBM, from beginning a new position at Microsoft as its Corporate Vice President of Latin America.
+While employed by IBM, Lima signed a noncompetition agreement that precluded him from working for a year for any IBM competitor in any position that “could result in” him disclosing, using, or relying on IBM information.
 Lima challenged the noncompete as overbroad and unenforceable and further challenged the preliminary injunction as premised on a misapplication of the so-called “inevitable disclosure” doctrine.

 Gallucci v.
-Boiron – Ninth Circuit – Andrew argued the matter to the Ninth Circuit, persuading the court to summarily affirm the district court’s certification of a class for settlement purposes and approval of the settlement.
+Boiron – Ninth Circuit – Andrew argued the matter to the Ninth Circuit, persuading the court to affirm the district court’s certification of a class for settlement purposes and approval of the settlement.
 Andrew represented Boiron, the manufacturer of homeopathic drugs to treat illnesses such as the cold and the flu.
 The wide-ranging settlement involved 800 Boiron products.

 Synopsys Inc. v.
 Mentor Graphics & U.S.P.T.O. and Mentor Graphics v.
-E.V.E.-USA, Inc. – Supreme Court & Federal Circuit – Andrew represented Synopsys in a series of appeals involving expansive litigation with Mentor Graphics regarding emulation technology.
+E.V.E.-USA, Inc. – Supreme Court & Federal Circuit – Andrew represented Synopsys in a series of appeals involving expansive litigation with Mentor Graphics regarding emulator technology.
 The initial appeals in the litigation resulted in precedent-setting decisions that clarified the scope of inter partes reviews and available appellate and administrative options to challenge decisions by the Patent Trial and Appeal Board.
 Those appeals set the stage for Synopsys' appeal of a nearly $40M jury verdict for patent infringement.
 That appeal raised such big-ticket questions as the apportionment of damages for lost profits, the continuing vitality of the assignor-estoppel doctrine, the definiteness of terms of degree, and the appropriate legal standard for res judicata in patent cases.
 Synopsys later petitioned for certiorari on the issues of assignor estoppel and apportionment of damages.
-After the Supreme Court invited the Solicitor General to weigh in on those issues, the parties reached a global settlement to their mutual settlement.
+After the Supreme Court invited the Solicitor General to weigh in on those issues, the parties reached a global litigation settlement.

 Hollingsworth v.
-Perry – Supreme Court – Andrew represented over 100 amici, including some of the world’s largest companies — including Cisco, Facebook, Hewlett-Packard, Intel, Levi Strauss, NIKE, Office Depot, Oracle, Panasonic, and others — in urging the Supreme Court to hold the right to marry for same-sex couples is a fundamental right and that laws prohibiting same-sex marriage violate the Equal Protection Clause.
+Perry – Supreme Court – Andrew represented over 100 amici, including some of the world’s largest companies — such as Cisco, Facebook, Hewlett-Packard, Intel, Levi Strauss, NIKE, Office Depot, Oracle, Panasonic, and others — in urging the Supreme Court to hold the right to marry for same-sex couples is a fundamental right and that laws prohibiting same-sex marriage violate the Equal Protection Clause.